dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 - Period

-#### Introduction to DHIS2 - Building blocks: Where, what, and when in DHIS2

 [2.1.1 Introduction to DHIS2 - Building blocks: Where, what and when in DHIS2 - YouTube](https://www.youtube.com/watch?v=QbXKnly8P-0&t=115s)

-##### Question 1
+#### Knowledge check

-In this lesson, you learned that DHIS2 has 3 building blocks.
-Drag the correct ones and drop them into the blank spaces in the image:
+**1. In this lesson, you learned that DHIS2 has 3 building blocks.
+Drag the correct ones and drop them into the blank spaces in the image:**

 Instruction: Drag the items onto the image above.

 ![image5_Q1](static/media/image5.png)

 Data element: What.
+Correct
-Correct feedback: Correct!
+**Feedback**: Correct!
 Data element is one of the DHIS2 building blocks and it represents what is been counted.

 Organisation unit: Where.
+Correct
-Correct feedback: Correct!
+**Feedback**: Correct!
 Organisation unit is one of the DHIS2 building blocks and it represents the geographical dimension of the data.

 Period: When.
+Correct
-Correct feedback: Correct!
+**Feedback**: Correct!
 Period is one of the DHIS2 building blocks and it represents when data were collected.

-Data capture app: Error feedback: No, the data capture app is not a DHIS2 building block.
+Data capture app: Error
+**Feedback**: No, the data capture app is not a DHIS2 building block.

-General incorrect feedback: No, this item does not belong here.
+General incorrect **Feedback**: No, this item does not belong here.

 #### Where: Organisation Unit